 Just an hour’s drive from Brisbane or the Gold Coast, Towri Sheep Cheesery specialises in handcrafted cheese sourced from a purpose-built dairy stretching across hundreds of acres of farmland.
 Founder Carolyn Davidson even hosts cheese-making workshops that highlight the full potential of sheep cheese, which packs more calcium and protein than cow cheese, and can be consumed at home, a picnic or road-side stop, marinated in oil or straight from the rounded block.

-Vanilla Slice from Mittagong (VIC)
+Vanilla Slice from Mittagong (NSW)

 When Empty Esky announced a public-voted contest to find “Australia’s Most Superior Fire-Affected Vanilla Slice,” there was stiff competition to claim supremacy for this iconic pastry.
-The Gumnut Patisserie in Mittagong, Victoria, took out the top prize with its tall, flaky, stacked creation, a victory that will come as no surprise to anyone who’s followed the family-owned Gippsland bakery since it was established almost 25 years ago.
+The Gumnut Patisserie in Mittagong took out the top prize with its tall, flaky, stacked creation, a victory that will come as no surprise to anyone who’s followed the family-owned bakery since it was established almost 25 years ago.
 Now with three locations, Gumnut continues to serve up full cakes and individual tarts with care, plus updated takes on other classic Aussie slices.

 Cider from the Blue Mountains (NSW)